Sionna06/Assignment4-Dynamic-Image-Manager/ASSIGNMENT-4/README.md

 The backend is an Express.js server that:
 1. Serves static files from the `/public` directory
 2. Implements a GET route at `/api/getImage` that takes a query parameter (e.g., `?name=tom`) and returns the corresponding image filename
+3. Implements a POST route at `/api/upload` that accepts an image file and a character name, then saves the image in the `/public` directory

 To run the backend server:
 1. Navigate to the `backend` directory